ntun/sudoku/README.md

 # Constraint elimination

-Each (empty) block has constraints in the form of numbers that appear in the same row, column, and subsquare, we can eliminate those numbers a choice to fill in that empty block.
+Each (empty) block has constraints in the form of numbers that appear in the same row, column, and subsquare.
+We can eliminate those numbers among the choices of numbers to fill in that empty block.
 We will call the row, column, and subsquare that a particular block belongs to as its __domain__.

 For instance, an empty block would originally have numbers 1 to 9 to fill in as an option.
 If number 1 appears somewhere in its domain, then, the options would be 2-9 only because 1 cannot be filled in the block anymore as per the Sudoku rules.
 We will apply such ''constraint elimination'' rules throughout this program.